abeyvaz/online_shop/README.md

-Here's a **cleaned-up, professional, and GitHub-friendly** version of your README file, properly formatted using Markdown for clarity, readability, and structure:

----

 # 🛒 Online Shop – Dockerized Setup (Hackathon Solution)

 This project demonstrates how to containerize a Node.js frontend app using both **single-stage** and **multi-stage** Docker builds.
 It includes setup instructions for **Git/GitHub**, **Linux**, and **Docker** on an EC2 instance.